Shaaali/identity-apps/docs/guides/mfa/totp.md

  :::

-## Enrolling TOTP notification
+## Enrolling TOTP
 1. Download authenticator.
 2. Login to your application.
-3. User is prompted with QR code, scan the code and click continue.
-(This step will happen only for the first time)
+3. User is prompted with QR code , scan the code and click continue.
+(This step will happen only for the first time for a user after enabling TOTP by the administrator)
     <img :src="$withBase('/assets/img/guides/mfa/scan-qr-code-totp.png')" alt="QR code for TOTP authenticator in Asgardeo">
 4. Check your authenticator which you used to scan the code.
     <img :src="$withBase('/assets/img/guides/mfa/google-authenticator.png')" alt="OTP token from the authenticator">